 Within the team responsible for executing the campaign at Goat, we set up smaller sub-teams that would be responsible for each market, each equipped with a local language speaking member of the team, so they could focus on securing the right creators for their market and scheduling them accordingly.

 On the topic of content scheduling, working across markets meant staggered publishing times.
 The afternoon in London is evening in Mumbai, and morning in New York, so we had to adapt to the demands of each market to drive effective results.
 For example, we researched into YouTube culture in India and learned that content actually performs best when uploaded in the late morning, as opposed to the usual early evening content upload themes you find in the UK and USA.
-Our insights team helped us identify the best windows to push content live globally for our launch to maximise the effect of what we were delivering.
+Our insights team helped us identify the best windows to push content live globally for our launch to maximize the effect of what we were delivering.

 With over 120 influencers contracted as part of this launch, we wanted to make Crash Bandicoot: On The Run an unmissable game, literally and figuratively.
 We worked with all parties to schedule and align the majority of content to be pushed live over a four-day period from the launch on the 25th.
 We wanted to make as much noise as possible and ultimately drive a huge spike in downloads on the week of the launch.
 All posts from influencers were accompanied with unique tracking links, enabling us to attribute clicks and installs for each piece of content in real-time, which would help us take learnings regarding what content themes, styles and creatives were outperforming others, so we could double down on those for our subsequent pushes of activity.